PHM North America 2024 Conference Data Challenge

 Data Challenge Submission

 Please ensure the submission file uses the JSON format (due to limitations of the file upload plug in, please use the file extension “.jso” instead of the traditional “*.json”).
 Thus, the filename for testing dataset submissions is submission.jso and for validation dataset submissions is validation_submission.jso.
 Otherwise, the automated scorer will not read your file and score your algorithm, and the conference organizers will not consider your submission as a valid submission.
-Please ensure that your results are in the format shown in this example submission file (coming soon).
+Please ensure that your results are in the format shown in this example submission file.
+Note that sample indexing starts at 0.

 For each prediction, you will submit the following;